 The kit includes 12 pop-out paper airplanes, an instructional booklet, and a catapult launcher.
 They all fit in a nice box that comes in, even after building the planes (if you remove the cardboard inside).
 The catapult launcher makes these planes fly so much faster and further than hand-flying, which is a big bonus!

 Just after receiving this One Minute Airplanes kit I had an opportunity to spend time with a seven-year-old nephew, so we got to try this kit together.
-He seemed to love it!
-Below is a little videoclip of him flying one of the planes.
+He LOVED it, both to make and fly them.

 I should point out that the name of this kit, “One Minute Paper Airplanes” could be misleading.
 First of all, I think that the One Minute implies the time it takes to build each airplane, but it certainly takes longer to build one until you get a hang of it.
 I realized that diagramming system for building paper crafts is different from origami’s so it took me a while to figure it all out.
 Even after building all the planes, you would end up spending a lot more time flying them so this is not just a “quickie” kit that you’d get tired in a short amount of time.